Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 - Resisting the temptation to oversell capabilities
 - Treating AI as an ongoing scientific question, not a solved engineering problem
 - Remaining open to radically different approaches
-- Prioritizing understanding over performance metrics
+- Prioritising understanding over performance metrics

-Humility doesn't mean abandoning progress--it means pursuing it with care, rigor, and awareness of how much we still have to learn.
+Humility doesn't mean abandoning progress--it means pursuing it with care, rigour, and awareness of how much we still have to learn.

 ### Part V: Implications and Future Directions